edersoncorbari/edersoncorbari.github.io/_posts/2019-07-07-writing-micro-service-in-scala.md

 title: "Writing Micro Service in Scala"
 categories:
     - Tutorials
-excerpt: Writing a micro service in Scala using the concept of Hexagonal Architecture.
+excerpt: Writing a micro-service in Scala using the concept of Hexagonal Architecture.
 tags:
     - Scala
-    - Micro Service
+    - Micro-Services
     - Hexagonal Architecture
     - Finagle
     - Docker